MewsSystems/gitbook-connector-api/guidelines/taxation.md

 ## Implementation of tax codes

-The integration should use the following endpoints to retrieve a property’s tax codes.
+The integration partner should use the following endpoints to correctly retrieve the set of tax codes applicable to a property.

 * [configuration/get](../operations/configuration.md#get-configuration) to retrieve `TaxEnvironmentsCode` that applies to the relevant property.This is needed for [taxEnvironments/getAll](../operations/configuration.md#get-all-tax-environments).